microcks/microcks.io/content/documentation/guides/administration/secrets.md

 Credential information wrapped within a Secret can be of several natures, such as a User/Password pair, a Token or some X509 certificates.

 Secrets are stored within the Microcks database and may be reused by regular users when creating an Importer Job or launching a new test.
-At that time, regular users are just referring Secret name and don't get access to the detailed.
+At that time, regular users refer to the Secret name only and don't get access to the detailed information.

 Secrets management is simply a thumbnail of the **Administration** page, which is available from the vertical menu on the left once you are logged in as an administrator.